 The Financial Services Compensation Scheme (FSCS) has already received 221 claims for the advice given by Active Wealth UK Ltd, and 14 claims have already been paid.

-Active Wealth (UK) Ltd is known to have been “at the centre” of the British Steel Pensions scandal, in which many people were often wrongly told to transfer their valuable British Steel Pensions away from the scheme.
+Active Wealth (UK) Ltd is known to have been “at the centre” of the British Steel Pensions scandal, in which many people were often wrongly told to transfer their valuable British Steel Pensions away from the scheme, and in-turn becoming victims of pension mis-selling.

 Final Salary pension schemes like these are both rare, and offer valuable benefits, including a guaranteed income in retirement.
 But in many cases, fears over the schemes deficit and move of many accounts to BSPSII allowed some advisers to swoop in and secure thousands in transfer fees to private schemes.